vanruesc/hygress/README.md

 // Step the animation.
 requestAnimationFrame(hygress.render);

-// In case you want to clear the canvas manually
-// and the clearCanvas flag wa set to false. var ctx = hygress.canvas.getContext("2d");
+// You need to clear the canvas if the clearCanvas flag is set to false. var ctx = hygress.canvas.getContext("2d");
 ctx.clearRect(0, 0, ctx.canvas.width, ctx.canvas.height);